paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-15b-great-lakes-fish-and-wildlife-restoration.md

 #### Prior Provisions
 A prior section 941, Pub.
 L. 101–537, title I, § 1002, Nov.
 8, 1990, 104 Stat.
 2370; Pub.
 L. 101–646, title II, § 2002, Nov.
 29, 1990, 104 Stat.
 4773; Pub.
 L. 104–332, § 2(h)(1), Oct.
 26, 1996, 110 Stat.
 4091; Pub.
 L. 105–265, § 3(b), Oct.
 19, 1998, 112 Stat.
 2358, related to Congressional findings, prior to repeal by Pub.
 L. 114–322, title III, § 3901(b), Dec.
 16, 2016, 130 Stat.
 1848.

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–67, § 1, Dec.
+26, 2025, 139 Stat.
+1993, provided that: “This Act [amending [section 941h of this title](./chapter-15b-great-lakes-fish-and-wildlife-restoration.md#section-941h)] may be cited as the ‘Great Lakes Fishery Research Reauthorization Act’.”

 #### Short Title of 2022 Amendment
 Pub.
 L. 117–287, § 1, Dec.
 27, 2022, 136 Stat.
 4363, provided that: “This Act [amending sections 941f and 941g of this title] may be cited as the ‘Great Lakes Fish and Wildlife Restoration Reauthorization Act of 2022’.”